shahrukhx01/shahrukhx01/README.md

 My open source contributions include -
 - [**Haystack**](https://github.com/deepset-ai/haystack) (**Contributor**): Haystack is an end-to-end framework that enables you to build powerful and production-ready pipelines for different search use cases.<br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img height="500" align="center" src="https://user-images.githubusercontent.com/6007894/129435485-182e9c15-813f-46f6-be92-26e3526fd6f2.png" />
-- [**Obsei**](https://github.com/lalitpagaria/obsei) (**Contributor**): Obsei is intended to be a workflow automation tool for text analysis need.
+- [**Obsei**](https://github.com/lalitpagaria/obsei) (**Collaborator**): Obsei is intended to be a workflow automation tool for text analysis need.
 Obsei can help any organization in creation of NLP powered end to end workflow which can ease their customer engagement.
 - [**Multilingual PDF to Text**](https://github.com/shahrukhx01/multilingual-pdf2text) (**Creator**): A python library for extracting text from PDFs without losing the formatting of the PDF content.
 - [**Linkedin Jobs PyScraper**](https://github.com/shahrukhx01/linkedin-jobs-pyscraper) (**Creator**): Scrape public jobs postings from LinkedIn in native python without selenium or any headless browser.
 - [**clean-code-python**](https://github.com/zedr/clean-code-python) (**Contributor**): 🛁 Clean Code concepts adapted for Python